Paul Cuffe: Early life

 Paul Cuffe was born on January 17, 1759, on Cuttyhunk Island, Massachusetts.
 He was the youngest son of Coffe (Kofi) Slocum and his wife Ruth Moses.
 Kofi was an Ashanti slave of Akan heritage.
 The Ashanti form of slavery was different from American chattel slavery, in a number of ways.
-Ashanti slaves had legal rights, could own property, inherit property and marry.
+Ashanti slaves had legal rights, could own property, inherit property and marry, though they were also put to death upon the passing of their slave master.

-At around 10 years old Kofi was either seized or sold to Fanti middlemen, the first step in the Atlantic slave trade.
+At around 10 years of age, Kofi was either seized or sold to Fanti middlemen, the first step in the Atlantic slave trade.
 On the West African coast he was traded to representatives of the Royal African Company and shipped to Newport, Rhode Island, where he was purchased by Ebenezer Slocum, a Quaker farm owner in Dartmouth, Massachusetts.
 In 1742, Slocum sold Kofi to his nephew, John Slocum, for 150 pounds.
 John apparently intended to free Kofi after he had gained his purchase price in labor, and manumitted him around 1745.

 Kofi took the last name of Slocum, his former owner.
 In 1746, he married Ruth Moses.
 She was a member of the Wampanoag Nation, and had been born and raised on Cape Cod.

-At that time Kofi was working as a paid laborer for Holder Slocum, who had a large farm in Dartmouth and also owned the westernmost Elizabeth Islands, off the south coast of Massachusetts.
+At that time, Kofi was working as a paid laborer for Holder Slocum, the son of Peleg Slocum, who had a large farm in Dartmouth and also owned the westernmost Elizabeth Islands, off the south coast of Massachusetts.
 Holder Slocum and his neighbors transported sheep to those islands for grazing during the summer months.
-He hired Kofi Slocum to care for those sheep; in about 1750 Kofi moved with his family to the westernmost island, known as Cuttyhunk.
+He hired Kofi Slocum to care for those sheep; in about 1750, Kofi moved with his family to the westernmost island, known as Cuttyhunk.